pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 ## Some technical details

 !!! warning
-    The details described here are relevant in the current version but are under revision for the next version of the emulated analog interface.
+    The details described here are relevant in the current version but will be lifted soon for the next version of the emulated analog interface.

 In the previous section we have exemplified the main ingredients of the current user-facing functionalities of the emulated analog interface, and in the next tutorial on Quantum Circuit Learning we will exmplify its usage